Hurlbut Memorial Gate: History

 The city of Detroit began building its water system as early as 1824, with the construction of a waterworks at the foot of Orleans.
-The prosperity of the city in the time after the Civil War allowed Detroit to develop a municipal water system, using water from the Detroit River.
+The prosperity of the city in the time after the American Civil War allowed Detroit to develop a municipal water system, using water from the Detroit River.
 In 1868, the city began developing Water Works Park, on Jefferson Avenue near at the foot of Cadillac Boulevard.
-The main function of the site was to provide water to the municipal system, but it was also intended to use the grounds to be used as a public park.
+The main function of the site was to provide water to the municipal system, but it was also intended that the grounds be used as a public park.
 By 1879, the pumping station was completed, and by 1900, the 110 acre park had become the second most-used park in the city.
-Early French settlers planted twelve missionary pear trees "named for the twelve Apostles" on the grounds of what is now Water Works Park.
-Water Works Park was named Gladwin Park in 1910 in honor of Major Henry Gladwin during Siege of Fort Detroit from Pontiac's Rebellion; however, the park is still more widely known as Water Works Park.
+Early French settlers planted twelve missionary pear trees "named for the twelve Apostles" on the grounds of what became Water Works Park.
+Water Works Park was named Gladwin Park in 1910 in honor of Major Henry Gladwin during Siege of Fort Detroit from Pontiac's Rebellion.
+In 1951 the park was closed with no more public access.
+It reopened as a much smaller part in 1957 but would close again a few years later.